gammu/gammu/docs/develop/python/gammu.rst

       Sets state machine debug level accorting to passed string.
 You need to configure output file using L{SetDebugFile} to activate it.

-      @type Level: string
+      :type Level: string
-      @param Level: name of debug level to use, currently one of:
+      :param Level: name of debug level to use, currently one of:
          - nothing
          - text
          - textall